 WASART is a 501(c)(3) non-profit all-volunteer organization that helps companion animals and livestock out of immediate crisis and dangerous situations.
 I used to volunteer with this group and they are an incredible local resource!

 King County Search and Rescue

 Even the most experienced and well-prepared outdoor adventurers can have an accident, a lapse in judgement, or simply make a mistake.
 King County SAR is world-class and includes 8 different skill based units.

 Northwest Avalanche Center

 The Northwest Avalanche Center (NWAC) is a collaborative effort between the US Forest Service Northwest Avalanche Center and the non-profit Northwest Avalanche Center.
-Their mission is to save lives and reduce the impact of avalanches by offering avalanche forecasting, data collection and education.
 If you do any winter activities in the Northwest you should support NWAC!

 Evergreen MTB Alliance

 Evergreen is the voice of Washington’s Mountain Bike community.
 They provide thousands of volunteer hours to build and maintain trails and continually advocate for new trail access and opportunities.
 They are directly responsible for the trail improvements at Tiger Mountain as well as the Colonnade park under I-5 and King County’s Duthie Hill Park in Issaquah.